""

 Quality of Work • 2.000 in all coursework at UW–Madison

 A total of at least 125 credits with a minimum GPA of 2.000 is required for this degree plan.
-Of these credits, at least 82 must be devoted to Mathematics, Physics, Engineering, and Chemistry requirements; 20 must be devoted to University General Education requirements; and the balance may be from electives.
+Of these credits, at least 83 must be devoted to the Applied Math, Engineering and Physics (AMEP) program requirements; 20 must be devoted to University General Education requirements; and the balance should be taken to meet the Bachelor of Science – AMEP Degree Requirements and Electives.

 Calculus--Functions of Several Variables